Lemez/lemez.github.io/_lyrics/shtetl/loveforsale.md

 You can think of me as a modern matchmaker
 Helping people far and wide
-But tell me why should it be that only we get to have ourselves a Russian bride.
+But tell me why should it be that only we
+Get to have ourselves a Russian bride.

 Come for the weekend
 Hand-pick your angels